Why does WOSU and central Ohio need a new WOSU headquarters?

 What is the projected project cost?

-WOSU Public Media estimates an investment of $30 million is necessary to realize the vision for a new headquarters.
-WOSU and The Ohio State University are both investing significantly in the project, with university leadership already committing $7 million and WOSU internally funding over $1.8 million in technical equipment funds.
+An investment of $32 million is necessary to realize the vision for a new headquarters.
+WOSU and The Ohio State University are both investing significantly in the project, with university leadership committing $7 million.
+WOSU is self-funding much of the new equipment needs for the building.
 WOSU looks to the central Ohio community for $12 million in philanthropic funding to see the project through to completion.

 How can I make a campaign gift?